bguan/grafon/README.md

 # Grafon

-A graphical phonetic language.
+A graphical phonetic constructed script and language, i.e. Conlang & Conscript.

-Logo-grams, i.e. graphical symbols, AKA Grams, arranged in a table, are each associated with a syllable (an optional starting consonant and a vowel).
+Logo-grams, i.e. graphical symbols, AKA Grams, arranged in a table, are each associated with a syllable (an optional starting consonant and a mandatory vowel).

 ![Gra Table](/assets/images/gramtable.png)